 However, if you just want to make a few minor modifications it might be overkill to create a child theme, you may want to use the other two methods that we’ll show you in this post.

-Now we’ll show you how to add code snippets to your website using a plugin called Code Snippets.
-Before we get to the action, we’ll explain why we choose this plugin first.
+The next option to add code snippets to your website is by using a plugin called Code Snippets.
+We will explain why we choose this plugin first.

 Code Snippets is a free (pro version is coming soon) plugin and the most popular option for running code snippets on your site which is active on over 600.000 at the time of writing.
 You can get the plugin from wordpress.org.

 Beyond being an easy and simple plugin to run and manage code snippets on your site, Code Snippets removes the need to add a custom code to your theme’s function.php file which makes your modification likely to persist after a theme update.
 And if you’re not using a child theme function.php your main theme file can get rather long and messy after a while and you’ll lose your work if you update your theme.